 Sometimes, it’s because it’s not what they’re used to.
 Sometimes, it’s because they’ve been told they shouldn’t.
 Sometimes, it’s just because they’ve never taken the chance to try it.
 But sometimes… the very things that don’t seem to belong together might be exactly what’s needed to make everything right.

 Which brings me back to those collards, bright and tender… And my pizza dough rising just the right amount… And my guests.Who would have thought we would all take a chance on each other like we have?
-There are nay-sayers on both sides who try to impose their narratives, saying our friendships can only be tenuous at best, superficial, too much water under the bridge, too much mistrust, that the difference between black and white is too broad a gap to be bridged.
+There are nay-sayers on both sides who try to impose their narratives on us, saying our friendships can only be tenuous at best, superficial, too much water under the bridge, too much mistrust, that the difference between black and white is too broad a gap to be bridged.

 But later that evening as my sisters and I gathered around the table, it was obvious that we have chosen to tell a different story with our lives.One that chooses unity over division, forgiveness over suspicion.
 One that chooses not to dwell on the past or the mistakes of others, but to dwell on the love of our Father.
 One that looks past race, age, color, and expectations and embraces each other for simply who we are and for the special gifts found there that cannot be found anywhere else.
 We know each brings something important and unique to the table– experiences, wisdom, a point of view that would be absent if she weren’t present.